rshariffdeen/PatchWeave/doc/Manual.md

  ## Usage ##

-In order to transplant a patch, PatchWeave requires a special build environment that supports LLVM-7 and LLVM-3.6 (Docker Image with all environment can be located at https://hub.docker.com/repository/docker/rshariffdeen/patchweave).
+In order to transplant a patch, PatchWeave requires a special build environment that supports LLVM-7 and LLVM-3.6 (Docker image with the environment can be located at https://hub.docker.com/repository/docker/rshariffdeen/patchweave).
 PatchWeave attempts to automatically detect the build setup using default build commands, it also provide the interface for customized build commands and configuration commands.

 PatchWeave requires a configuration file as input which provides values as following: